The Rev. Canon J. Philip Ashey

 Mr. Richard Baker is a Christian attorney in Chicago, Illinois.
 He focuses his law practice on helping churches and not for profit organizations navigate the complexities of today’s highly regulated environment.
 Richard’s practice has grown to include the areas of real estate transactions, zoning law and religious freedom, not-for-profit corporate law, and federal and real estate tax exemption.
 A graduate of Wheaton College and Loyola Law, Rich and his wife Mary have six children and attend a Chicago area Anglican church.

 The Most Rev. Dr. Foley Beach was elected the Archbishop of the Anglican Church in North America on June 22, 2014.
-He is also the Bishop of the Anglican Diocese of the South, headquartered in a suburb of Atlanta, Georgia.
+He is also the Bishop of the Anglican Diocese of the South.
+In June of 2018, he was elected to Chair the Primates Council of the Global Anglican Future Conference, a renewal movement within the Anglican Communion.
+Archbishop Beach is a graduate of Georgia State University, the University of the South, and Gordon-Conwell Theological Seminary.
+He began his ministry by serving teenagers through Young Life.
 Prior to serving as archbishop and bishop, he planted and led Holy Cross Anglican Church in Loganville, Georgia.
-He and his wife are life-long Georgians, and have two adult children.
+He and his wife, Allison, are life-long Georgians and have two adult children.

 The Rt.
 Rev. Dr. Steve Breedlove is the Bishop Ordinary of the Diocese of Christ Our Hope and lives in Chapel Hill, NC.
 He and Sally married in 1972 and are blessed with five married children and fourteen grandchildren.
 Bishop Steve was a non-denominational pastor for 29 years before becoming an Anglican in 2001.
 He and Sally planted All Saints Church in Durham, NC in 2005.
 In 2012, he was consecrated bishop.
 Pastoring pastors, teaching God’s word, helping leadership teams unite and grow in strategic mission, developing next-generation leaders, and strengthening local churches in mission, discipleship, and worship are all aspects of Bishop Steve’s ministry where he sees God’s lavish kindness at work.